 Special Note: At times, the administration instructions may require or allow mixing the medication with food or a beverage.
 However, you are never allowed to mix medications with the intent to hide the medication from the resident.
-Residents have the right to a) know what medications they are taking and b) to refuse medications.
+Residents have the right to:

+- a) know what medications they are taking - b) refuse medications

 Therefore, hiding medications from residents is a violation of resident rights.
 In rare circumstances, medications may be administered to a resident without his/her knowledge if ordered by the court.
+Please note that neither a guardian or an agent under an activated power of attorney for health care can direct employees to hide medication in food or drinks without a court order.

-Consider this example of a caregiver who misread or ignored the administration instructions:
+Consider the below example of a caregiver who misread or ignored the administration instructions:

-Mrs. Cassata just returned to the facility from having hip surgery.
+Mrs. Cassata just returned to the setting from having hip surgery.
 Her physician prescribed pain medication.
 The physician's order allowed her to have 1-2 tablets every 3-4 hours as needed.
 During her second night home, Mrs. Cassata requested pain medication at 2:30 a.m.
 When she asked for 2 pills, Caregiver Brenda responded that she could only have one.
 At 5:30 a.m., Mrs. Cassata complained of continued pain, but was told she couldn't have another pill until 6:00 a.m.
 Brenda documented that Mrs. Cassata was in a lot of pain and that the medication wasn't working.